-Dated 28 September 2018
+Dated 26 September 2019

-The Company's 2018 Corporate Governance Statement is presented below and can also be accessed at http://pancon.com.au/about-us/corporate-governance/.
-The Statement has been approved by the Board of Pancontinental Oil & Gas NL and is current as at 30 June 2018.
+The Company's 2019 Corporate Governance Statement is presented below and can also be accessed at http://pancon.com.au/about-us/corporate-governance/.
+The Statement has been approved by the Board of Pancontinental Oil & Gas NL and is current as at 30 June 2019.

-Pancontinental's Corporate Governance Statement outlines the Company's governance practices throughout the financial year and the extent of the Company's compliance, as at 30 June 2018 with the ASX Corporate Governance Council's third edition of Corporate Governance Principles and Recommendations.
+Pancontinental's Corporate Governance Statement outlines the Company's governance practices throughout the financial year and the extent of the Company's compliance, as at 30 June 2019 with the ASX Corporate Governance Council's third edition of Corporate Governance Principles and Recommendations.
+ASX has published the fourth edition of the Corporate Governance Principles and Recommendations which take effect for an entity's first full financial year commencing on or after 1 January 2020.